Rotary in Ireland serving international causes

 Welcome to International Service - Rotary Ireland

-Rotary Clubs should embrace International projects, because we are members of Rotary International an organisation that looks outwards, over its national borders, to help communities abroad.
+Rotary Clubs should embrace International projects, because we are members of Rotary International an organization that looks outwards, over its national borders, to help communities abroad.

 If the world was populated with 100 people: